Shreyans92/shreyans92.github.io/_posts/2025-05-23-LLMMemory.md

 - **Estimated training time with 100 H100 GPUs**, assuming 20% overhead is 41 days.

 ---
+### Conclusion

+In this post, we covered how to estimate memory and GPU requirements for training large language models, illustrated with a practical example using the LLaMA 3–8B model and the NeMo framework.
+For a deeper understanding, please refer to this [blog on transformer math](https://blog.eleuther.ai/transformer-math/) and this [research paper](https://arxiv.org/pdf/2001.08361).

 Thank you for taking the time to read my writing.
 If you enjoyed this content, I invite you to follow me for future updates.
 Additionally, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sdhankhar92/).